iorchard/k8s-recipes/ceph-builder/docker/README.rst

 Building ceph takes a long time.
 My docker machine is a virtual machine with 8 cores, 32G RAM, 100G disk.
-It took one and a half hours to build on my server.
+It took one and a half hours to build on it.